tobami/littlechef/README.md

 * `fix node:all`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`
 * `fix debug node:MYNODE`: You can start all your commands with `fix debug` to see all Chef Solo debugging information

-Once a node has a config file, the command you will be using most often is `fix node:MYNODE configure`, which allows you to repeatedly tweak the recipes and attributes for a node and rerun the configuration.
+Once a node has a config file, the command you will be using most often is `fix node:MYNODE`, which allows you to repeatedly tweak the recipes and attributes for a node and rerun the configuration.

 ### Consulting the inventory